-Karl Watson By Mike Blabac – Switch Backside tailslide, San Francisco, 1996.
+Karl Watson By Mike Blabac – switch Backside tailslide, San Francisco, 1996.
 Interview by Jacob Sawyer.

 Many of the photos we initially considered were taken after 1999, when Mike’s journey with DC began, however we decided to delve further into the archives.
 When the above photo of Karl Watson was mentioned, it was a no-brainer.